 Greetings all and welcome to 2019!
-Masquerade here with a couple of new pretties for your consideration.
+The Alchemist is here with a couple of new pretties for your consideration.
 The bone bottles have proven to be quite popular so I took a long look at the rest of my collection… and got to work.

 All of the following delightful decorations are crafted out of domestic livestock- goats and rabbits- that I raise here on the farm, harvest humanely, and waste as little as possible of.
 (On a related note, the 2018 pelts are finished and they look GREAT!
 You’ll be seeing them soon!)
 To the best of my research, all are legal to possess in the United States.
 And of course I’m required to state that any descriptions of magical properties are provided as a curio only.